gmegidish/12-sectors-to-midnight/README.md

 The sprite of the hag was taken from the game Cauldron for the C64, and modified to match Apple II limitations.

 Technically, 12 sectors is 3072 bytes.
-For some reason, each file I copy to .DSK gets an additional sector.
-I couldn't find why, but I had to cut some unrolled optimizations and a few text lines, to make this intro fit in 11 sectors.
+Each file on disk has an extra sector for file allocation lookups, so this demo had to fit in 2816 bytes, and ended up being 2799 bytes big.

 ### Improvements